I-develop-bugs-for-a-living/I-develop-bugs-for-a-living/README.md

 I'm currently working on my startup.
 We are developing a social app for student living communities.

-I am a full stack software developer, mainly using Flask and Angular.
-But most of my apps are just clusterf*cks of technology I found interesting.
+I am a full stack software developer/AI Engineer, mainly using Flask and Angular.
+But most of my apps are just clusterf*cks of interesting technology I found on the internet.
+On my profile you will find a collection of projects related to AI, Webdevelopment and Scripts to troll your friends.

-Develop technology responsible and put the user first. :)
+Develop and use technology responsible and put the user first. :)

 ## 🌐Socials
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/linkedin.com/in/jan-bühne-430b3a18b)